Electron cloud design for Rydberg multi-qubit gates: Appendix C: Comparing Rydberg-dipolar and Rydberg-Fermi gates

 Evaluating the fidelity of Rydberg-dipolar {\it Toffoli gate} C$_4$-NOT proposed in \cite{Ise11}, with the phase dependent definition of fidelity in Eq.~\ref{Eq_FidPhas} reveal the effects of unwanted phase.
 In \cite{Ise11}, control and target atoms are getting excited to $|60S\rangle$ and $|60P\rangle$, with optimum laser couplings of $\Omega_c/2\pi=180$MHz, $\Omega_t/2\pi=0.8$MHz and lattice separation of 4$\mu$m.
 Simulating the gate operation under the Schr\"odinger equation, encountering spontaneous emission and population rotation errors in addition to the infidelity encountered by unwanted phases leads to the average infidelity of 5\% quantified by Eq.~\ref{Eq_FidPhas}.
-Importantly, large phase dependent infidelities would occur for specific qubit configurations with large Rydberg population e.g. $\ket{1111}_c\ket{1(0)}_t$ experience 52\% (12\%) infidelity.
+Importantly, large phase-dependent infidelities would occur for specific qubit configurations with large Rydberg population e.g. $\ket{1111}_c\ket{1(0)}_t$ experience 52\% (12\%) infidelity.
 This is while the phase independent conventional definition leads to 2\% average infidelity.
-In the proposed Ryd-Fermi approach the absence of intra component interaction, reduced rotation errors at lower principal number and reduced Rydberg population results to 0.13\% average infidelity.
-This comparison suggests the importance of Ryd-Fermi scheme as an alternative for conventional Ryd-dipolar approach.
-Notably, the assigned fidelity is bellow the 1.4\% infidelity threshold for surface error correction codes.
+In the proposed Ryd-Fermi approach the absence of intra-component interaction, reduced rotation errors at the lower principal numbers, and reduced Rydberg population results in high-fidelity operations that surpass the conventional counterparts \cite{Kha20,Ise11} while the scheme allows orders of magnitude compression of the atomic quantum processor.
+Notably, the assigned fidelity is below the 1.4\% infidelity threshold for surface error correction codes.